matias-ceau/scripts/docs/scripts/fzf_albumlauncher.xsh.md

 #### Overview

-This script allows users to interactively select an album from their music library managed by Beet using the `fzf` fuzzy finder.
-It leverages the `cmus` music player to play the selected album, providing a seamless command-line experience.

-1. The script begins by calling `beet ls -a` to list albums.
-It uses `sed` to format the output, extracting the album names for selection.
-2. The generated list is passed to `fzf`, enabling the user to choose an album interactively.
-3. Once an album is selected, the script initiates commands to `cmus` to set the current view, clear current selections, filter the album, mark selected tracks, and queue them for playback.
+This script allows users to select a music album via an interactive interface using `fzf`.
+Once an album is selected, it utilizes `cmus` commands to:

+1. View the current music queue.
+2. Clear the queue.
+3. Filter the album based on the selection.
+4. Add the album's tracks to the current queue.
-4. Finally, it saves the current playing list to a temporary `.m3u` file.
+5. Save the current queue to a playlist.

+The album selection is sourced from `beet`, which manages the music library, ensuring that users can quickly find and play their desired album.

 ---